 MAT 2290 Calculus & Analytic Geometry III

+Vectors in the plane and space, dot and cross product of two vectors.
 Lines, planes and surfaces in space, vector-valued functions, arc length and curvature.
-Functions of several variables, partial derivatives with applications, multiple integrals with applications, line integrals, surface integrals, vector fields, Green’s Theorem, the Divergence Theorem and Stokes’s Theorem.
+Functions of several variables, partial derivatives with applications, multiple integrals with applications, line integrals, surface integrals, vector fields, Green’s Theorem, the Divergence Theorem and Stokes’ Theorem.

 Division: Science, Mathematics and Engineering